I’m studying and need help with a Psychology question to help me learn.

 Expand on your colleague’s posting.

-Be sure to use reference.
+Be sure to use references in response

 Delivering a high-quality product at a reasonable price is not enough anymore.